MatrInv/IJ_segments/README.md

-The IMAGEJ plugin CONTOUR_ANALYSIS is made to segment discrete shapes and is supposed to be used on images with only two grayscale levels representing closed shapes, like shown in the directory "img_tests".
+The IMAGEJ plugin CONTOUR_ANALYSIS is made to segment discrete shapes and is supposed to be used on images with only two grayscales representing closed shapes, like shown in the directory "img_tests".

 -Contour_Analysis.java computes and draws the segmentation of the shape (in red) and the normals (in green).
 It also prints a log of the digital segments and tangents' direction.